webix-hub/gitbook-webix-jet/details/events.md

 }
 ```

-And here's a parent view than will enclose *SubView*:
+And here's a parent view that will enclose *SubView*:

 ```js
 /* sources/views/parent.js */